projectsesame/sesame/design/ingressroute-design.md

 # Non-goals

-- Deprecate Contour's support for v1beta1.Ingress.
+- Deprecate Sesame's support for v1beta1.Ingress.
 - Support Ingress objects outside the current cluster.
 - IP in IP or GRE tunneling between clusters with discontinuous or overlapping IP ranges.
 - Support non HTTP/HTTPS traffic ingress--that is, no UDP, no MongoDB, no TCP passthrough.
 HTTP/HTTPS ingress only.